Beto O'Rourke: 2022 Texas gubernatorial election

+The gubernatorial election marked O'Rourke's third consecutive failed run for elected office and raised questions regarding his political future.

 2019–2021 activities

 In December 2019, O'Rourke founded the political action committee "Powered by People".
 The group is a hybrid PAC, which works like a super PAC and a traditional PAC.

-After his 2020 presidential campaign ended, O'Rourke campaigned for Texas House of Representatives candidates such as Eliz Markowitz, Sima Ladjevardian, and Lorraine Birabil.
+After his 2020 presidential campaign ended, O'Rourke campaigned for Texas House of Representatives candidates such as Eliz Markowitz and Lorraine Birabil.

 During the multiple crises that Texas faced as a result of the February 13–17, 2021 North American winter storm, O'Rourke organized virtual phone banks to perform wellness calls and offer assistance to senior citizens.
 He claimed that the volunteers he had organized had made 784,000 phone calls in a single day on February 18, 2021.